hellbox/srob-migration/content/reviews/the-one-sided-deal.md

 name = "The one-sided deal"
 title = "The one-sided deal"
 dek = "There is an agreement between every author and reader.
 By abandoning English for Italian, Jhumpa Lahiri has violated that agreement.
-Is that an okay thing to do?" facebookauto = "When Jhumpa Lahiri announced that she was only writing in Italian from now on, she was abandoning her fans.
+Is that an okay thing to do?" type = "Review"facebookauto = "When Jhumpa Lahiri announced that she was only writing in Italian from now on, she was abandoning her fans.
 Is that an okay thing to do?" twitterauto = "Jhumpa Lahiri announced she was only writing in Italian from now on.
 Does that violate the author-reader contract?" reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/in-other-words.md"]